 Coordination with American Opportunity and Lifetime Learning Credits

-An American Opportunity or Lifetime Learning Credit can be claimed in the same year the Beneficiary takes a tax-free distribution from a qualified tuition program if the same expenses are not used for both benefits.
-This means that after the beneficiary reduces Qualified Higher Education Expenses using tax-free educational assistance, he or she must further reduce them by the expenses taken into account in determining the credit.
+An American opportunity or lifetime learning credit can be claimed in the same year the Beneficiary takes a tax-free distribution from a qualified tuition program as long as the same expenses aren’t used for both benefits.
+This means that after the beneficiary reduces qualified education expenses by tax-free educational assistance, he or she must further reduce them by the expenses taken into account in determining the credit.

 Coordination with Coverdell Education Savings Account Distributions

-If a Designated beneficiary receives distributions from both a qualified tuition program and a Coverdell Education Savings Account in the same year and the total of these distributions are more than the Beneficiary’s adjusted Qualified Higher Education Expenses, the expenses must be allocated between the distributions.
-For purposes of this allocation, disregard any qualified elementary and secondary education expenses.
+If a designated beneficiary receives distributions from both a qualified tuition program and a Coverdell Education Savings Account in the same year and the total of these distributions is more than the Beneficiary’s adjusted qualified higher education expenses, the expenses must be allocated between the distributions.

 Coordination with Tuition and Fees Deduction

-A tuition and fees deduction can be claimed in the same year the Beneficiary takes a tax-free distribution from a qualified tuition program if the same expenses are not used for both benefits.
+A tuition and fees deduction can be claimed in the same year the beneficiary takes a tax-free distribution from a qualified tuition program, as long as the same expenses aren’t used for both benefits.

 Recontribution of Refunded Amounts